Rumine1510/Luau-Network-Framework/README.md

 This module will **lower the use of bandwidth** caused by firing remote event when communicating between client-server.
 This effect will be more noticeable when firing multiple remote events at once or if you fire it often.
 In the end there is an image attached about the comparison in the amount of data used.

-If you compare it with other modules such as BridgeNet, this module is more optimized in the aspect of network.
+If you compare it with other modules such as BridgeNet, this module is more optimized in the aspect of network bandwidth.

-There are multiple features such as ReplicatedStorage for the network, allowing you to have table that replicate to client.
+There are also multiple features such as ReplicatedStorage for the network, allowing you to have table that replicate to client.

-To check the amount of data sent between the client and server, you can use the performance tab in the studio.

 ## Important notes:
  - This module doesn't decrease the amount of data in the argument you passed to the client/server, only the amount caused firing the remote event

+# Performance benchmarking
-# Tested in framework version 0.3
+Tested in framework version 0.3

+To check the amount of data sent between the client and server, you can use the performance tab in the studio.

 ## Passing data at high rate